 Foster Parent Qualifications

-Foster parenting requires no extraordinary talent - just patience, flexibility, and the ability to provide a stable family life during a time of crisis and until a permanent living plan can be arranged.
+Foster parenting requires patience, flexibility, and the ability to provide a stable family life during a time of crisis for a child in need.

-ND Foster care does not exclude anyone interested in becoming a foster parent because of race, creed, religious belief or marital status.
-However, because of the importance of their work with children, foster parents must be of good character, in good physical and mental health, and capable of providing a safe living environment for children.
-Some important characteristics are good parenting skills (or the willingness to learn them), the time and energy to invest in a child's life, and a genuine concern for the well being of children and families.
+North Dakota Foster Care does not exclude anyone interested in becoming a foster parent because of race, creed, religious belief, gender identity or marital status.
+However, because of the importance of our work with children, foster parents must be of good character, in good physical and mental health, and capable of providing a safe living environment for children.

 A foster home must be licensed.